Overview

 Selecting objects

-To select an object you need to activate the select tool which is the second to top button in the tool-bar.
+To select an object you need to activate the select tool which is the top button in the tool-bar.

 You can select an object by clicking on it or by clicking on a snap point on that object.

-You can also drag the mouse (with the left mouse button down) to select the objects that are fully within the area that appears (it checks if all of the red edge points are within that area).
+You can also drag the mouse (with the left mouse button down) to select the objects that are fully within the area that appears.

 If you press the control key while clicking on an object or dragging the mouse, any object that was previously selected will remain selected, this allows you to select multiple objects by clicking on each one while holding control.